HomeMy WebLinkAbout1978-01-07 Billionaire Delighted in Outrageous Events (Palm Beach Post)Billionaire Delighted

 Disney got a snake and plunger to

-try to fix it
+try to fix it.

-"There was.
-Walt Disney, discuss-
+"There was Wait Disney, discuss-

-ing, millions of real estate — up to
+ing millions of real estate --- up to

-his elbows irj y toilet" MacArthur
+his elbows in my toilet" MacArthur

 said gleefully.

-Sheila Tryke former Post
+Sheila Tryk, former Post

 reporter and now editor of the

-New Mexican magazines prob-
+New Mexican magazine, prob-

-ably knew John D,, MacArthur
+ably knew John D. MacArthur

 better than any newspaper re-

-porter® The following is some of
+porter.
+The following is some of

 her remembrances about the